ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 a JSON text.

-The parsing of a JSON text into a JSON value and what happens if a JSON text does not represent valid JSON are not defined by this specification.
+The parsing of a JSON text into a JSON value and what happens if a JSON text does not represent valid JSON are not defined by this document.
 {{Sections 4 and 8 of -json}} identify specific situations that may conform to the grammar for JSON texts but are not interoperable uses of JSON, as they may cause unpredictable behavior.